Pre-sectarian Buddhism: Dhyāna and insight

 A core problem in the study of early Buddhism is the relation between dhyana and insight.
-The Buddhist tradition has incorporated two traditions regarding the use of dhyana (jhana).
-There is a tradition that stresses attaining insight (bodhi, prajñā, kensho) as the means to awakening and liberation.
-But it has also incorporated the yogic tradition, as reflected in the use of jhana, which is rejected in other sutras as not achieving the final result of liberation.
-The problem was famously voiced in 1936 by Louis de La Vallee Poussin, in his text Musila et Narada: Le Chemin de Nirvana.
+The Buddhist tradition has incorporated two traditions regarding the use of dhyana.
+There is a tradition that stresses attaining insight (bodhi, prajñā, kenshō) as the means to awakening and liberation.
+But it has also incorporated the yogic tradition, as reflected in the use of dhyana, which is rejected in other sutras as not achieving the final result of liberation.
+The problem was famously voiced in 1936 by Louis de La Vallée-Poussin, in his text Musila et Narada: Le Chemin de Nirvana.

-Schmithausen notes that the mention of the four noble truths as constituting the core of "liberating insight", which is attained after mastering the Rupa Jhanas, is a later addition to texts such as Majjhima Nikaya 36.
+Schmithausen notes that the mention of the Four Noble Truths as constituting the core of "liberating insight", which is attained after mastering the Rupa Jhanas, is a later addition to texts such as Majjhima Nikaya 36.
 Schmithausen discerns three possible roads to liberation as described in the suttas, to which Vetter adds the sole practice of dhyana itself, which he sees as the original "liberating practice":